BIOF309/group-project-jschrope/README.md

 Project Outcome/Thoughts:

+    Notes:      I only split unto 2 communities here.
+Later I can easliy to more by modifying the input to girvan_newman function
+                The project rubric wants docstrings.
+I include these in my 'girvan_newman_manual' file when defining my own functions
+                This file will run, and I believe correctly, I just cannot access the output.

     Issues:     The connectivity of my current graph is messed up.
 The node positions seem to be correct, but the edges clearly are not.
 It should look like more of a tesselation of polygon shapes that represent cells.